privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       message CustomSellerInputsForBrowser {
         // Optional.
 Component auction configuration can contain additional
         // auction configurations for each seller's "component auction".
-        // Represents a JSON object.
-        string component_auctions = 1;
+        // Represents a serialized string that can be deserialized to a JSON object. string component_auctions = 1;

         // The Id is specified by the seller to support coordinated experiments